johnwargo/random-errors-11ty/src/posts/2020/2020-04-27-ionic-http-error.md

 Apparently Android no longer likes non-secure endpoints for HTTP calls.

-Just in case you're wondering, because I struggled to find concise examples of how to do an HTTP GET in an Ionic 4 app, here's the call that's making the call:
+Just in case you're wondering, because I struggled to find concise examples of how to do an HTTP GET in an Ionic 4 app, here's the code that's making the call:

 ```typescript
 import { HttpClient } from '@angular/common/http';